mikewitt/ambitious/README.md

 Extremely long articles may break certain things with the style.
 In particular, if the TOC is long enough that it needs a scroll bar, I'm not sure how it will behave, or if it will behave properly.

 ## TODO:
   - Recipe template
   - Color transitions from light <-> dark seem inconsistent because of background image
   - Pagination on the post listing
+  - Print-optimized version
+  - Image rendering and options for floating and full-bleed width

+### FIXME:
- - fix breakpoints for scaling content
+  - breakpoints for scaling content
-    - code/highlight divs
+    - full-bleed
     - md->lg margins
- - Image rendering and options for floating and full-bleed width
   - We can customize the rendering of the TOC with the `fragments` bit
- - Print-optimized version
+  - Epigraphs at the start of an article are included in the summary